top of page

 Each of these lines excel in different areas.
 So, hopefully this brief and really not in-depth explanation helps you understand why you will see so much controversy on lines sometimes.
 Here we have two main lines and they are working lines but we chose to work with two for a reason.
 Which, I am going to discuss here.

 We have some old DDR/Czech lines.
 We also though use some West German Working Lines too.
-We do this often to bring in some characteristics that we use for a good service dog.
+We do this often to bring in some characteristics that we use for a good service dog and our SARs dogs.

 DSC_5035.jpg